Optimal In-Place Suffix Sorting: Conclusion

 \section{Conclusion}

-In this paper, we present three in-place algorithms for suffix sorting over (read-only) integer alphabets and read-only general alphabets.
-All of them are optimal both in time and space.
+In this paper, we present optimal in-place algorithms for suffix sorting over (read-only) integer alphabets and read-only general alphabets.
 Concretely, we provide the first optimal linear time in-place suffix sorting algorithm for (read-only) integer alphabets.
 Our algorithms solve the open problem posed by Franceschini and Muthukrishnan in ICALP 2007~\cite{franceschini2007place}.
-Besides, our algorithm is easy to implement and competitive in practice.
-For the read-only general alphabets, we provide simple sorting steps to obtain an optimal in-place $O(n\log n)$ time suffix sorting algorithm, which recovers the result obtained by Franceschini and Muthukrishnan \cite{franceschini2007place} which was an open problem posed by Manzini and Ferragina \cite{Manzini2002}.
-Our techniques may be used in other scenarios, e.g., one can obtain an in-place sorting algorithm by using the interior counter trick and pointer data structure to remove the workspace needed by the counting array in the classical counting sort algorithm.
+For the read-only general alphabets, we provide an optimal in-place $O(n\log n)$ time suffix sorting algorithm, which recovers the result obtained by Franceschini and Muthukrishnan \cite{franceschini2007place}.
+Our algorithm is arguably simpler.

-There is a surge of interests in developing external memory algorithms for suffix sorting in recent years~\cite{Ferragina2012,Nong2015}.
+There is a surge of interests in developing external memory algorithms for suffix sorting in recent years (see e.g.,~\cite{Ferragina2012,Nong2015}).
 Many such algorithms are extensions of existing lightweight internal memory algorithms.
 It would be interesting to investigate the external memory setting and see whether our tricks and data structures are applicable in this setting.
 We also plan to consider other string processing problems that are tightly connected with suffix array, such as compressed suffix arrays, longest common prefixes, Burrows-Wheeler transform and Lempel-Ziv factorization.